-Operational Plan 2022-2023 Update Actions Status Comment Continue to educate the community on waste principles - avoid, reduce, reuse, recycle The summer foreshore parks enhanced cleansing and public place recycling education program kicked off mid-December 2022, with the waste education team undertaking interactions with visitors at our beaches. to increase waste diversion from household waste On-Track 21 workshops were delivered in the quarter covering reusable nappies, food waste, plastic free, worm farming and composting. streams $\bigcirc$ Food Organics Garden Organics talks were delivered to Illawarra Aboriginal Service, Portuguese and Cringila Associations to target local culturally and linguistically diverse groups.
+Actions Status Comment Continue to educate the community on waste principles - avoid, reduce, reuse, recycle to increase waste diversion from household waste streams On-Track The summer foreshore parks enhanced cleansing and public place recycling education program kicked off mid-December 2022, with the waste education team undertaking interactions with visitors at our beaches.
+21 workshops were delivered in the quarter covering reusable nappies, food waste, plastic free, worm farming and composting.
+Food Organics Garden Organics talks were delivered to Illawarra Aboriginal Service, Portuguese and Cringila Associations to target local culturally and linguistically diverse groups.
 The Garage Sale Trail event had 162 total sales registered, 1,666 visits to the microsite with an estimated 5,719 participants.
 Council ran enhanced waste service activities during the quarter including green waste drop-off, chemical clean out and Christmas cardboard recycling events across the Local Government Area.
-Continue to develop and implement the landfill gas management implement the landfill gas management system at Whytes Gully Landfill gas management system continued throughout the quarter, with consistent gas flaring and carbon dioxide combustion expected for the period to be in line with previous quarters. system at whytes Gully Approximately 600,000 tonnes of gas were flared during the quarter.
+Continue to develop and implement the landfill gas management system at Whytes Gully On-Track Landfill gas management system continued throughout the quarter, with consistent gas flaring and carbon dioxide combustion expected for the period to be in line with previous quarters.
+Approximately 600,000 tonnes of gas were flared during the quarter.
 This is approximately 4,500 tonnes of carbon dioxide equivalent methane combusted.